How we use your cookies

 Storage space is key.
 We need to think of the size of the space in relation to the number of items, air-flow and, most importantly, the atmosphere in there.
 If the atmosphere inside your closet is already damp or dirty it will help foster mold growth on the items in your closet.

-Simply put, if mold already exists in your closet, it will just spread out onto anything else in there, so it is important to make sure that the closet or drawer you will be using for storage is in itself free of any mold.
+Simply put, if mold already exists in your closet, it will just spread out onto anything else in there, so it is important to make sure that the closet or drawer you will be using for storage is in itself free of any mold to avoid mold on shoes as well.

 Air flow helps to prevent mold, so it is also important to avoid overcrowding your storage space by making sure there is enough space between the items in your closet.
 Shoe racks made of rods (and not full planks) are a great addition to your closet as they provide good ventilation between each pair of shoes.